 The Company uses the fair-value method of accounting for share-based payments related to incentive stock options and compensation warrants granted, modified or settled.
 Under this method, compensation cost attributable to options granted is measured at fair value at the grant date and expensed over the vesting period.
-In determining the fair value, the Company makes estimates of the expected volatility of the stock, the expected life of the options, and an estimated risk-free interest rate.
+In determining the fair value, the Company makes estimates of the following key inputs: expected volatility of the stock, the expected life of the options, an estimated risk-free interest rate and for awards with performance targets, the probability of occurrence.

-(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022